Tonguestraps

 Tongue Straps

-Our statistics for horse races are updated regularly and include information and stats on all the racehorses who are wearing a tonguestrap in their race.
-Sometimes a tongue strap is also referred to as tongue tie.
+Our statistics for horse races are updated regularly and include information and statistics on all the racehorses that wear a tongue strap in their races.
+Sometimes a tongue strap is also referred to as a tongue tie.

-In this tongue straps guide, we highlight all the declared runners who have the application of tongue straps and why trainers apply this.
+In this tongue strap guide, we highlight all the declared runners who use tongue straps and explain why trainers apply this technique.

 Find out which horses are wearing tongue straps today: